unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/introduction/first-steps/first-application.md

 server project relies on the following JAR files:

 -   org.restlet.jar: core archive (*GAE edition*)
 -   org.restlet.ext.gwt.jar: GWT server-side extension to convert Java objects to a GWT-specific serialization format (*GAE edition*)
+-   org.restlet.ext.gae.jar: GAE server-side extension (*GAE edition*)
 -   org.restlet.ext.servlet.jar: Servlet extension to deploy the Restlet application in GAE (*GAE edition*)
 -   org.restlet.ext.jackson.jar: Jackson extension used to generate JSON representations of the contact resource (*GAE edition*)
--   org.codehaus.jackson.core.jar, org.codehaus.jackson.mapper.jar:
-    archives of the Jackson libraries required by the Jackson extension, and available in the GAE edition.
+-   com.fasterxml.jackson.core.jar, com.fasterxml.jackson.databind.jar, com.fasterxml.jackson.annotations.jar: archives of the Jackson libraries required by the Jackson extension, and available in the GAE edition.

+See also the "readme.txt" file located in the sources file.
+It list also all necessary binaries taken from the GAE platform.

 The server-side resource implements the annotated interface.